wallabag/wallabag/content/developer/front_end.md

 ## Tips for front-end developers

-Starting from version 2.3, wallabag uses webpack to bundle its assets.
+wallabag uses webpack to bundle its assets since version 2.3.

 ### Dev mode

-If the server runs in dev mode, you need to run `yarn build:dev` to generate the outputted javascript files for each theme.
-These are named `%theme%.dev.js` and are ignored by git.
-You need to relaunch `yarn build:dev` for each change made to one of the assets files (js, css, pictures, fonts,...).
+When running the server in development mode, execute `yarn build:dev` to generate JavaScript files for each theme.
+The generated files are named `%theme%.dev.js` and git ignores them.
+You must run `yarn build:dev` again after making any changes to asset files (JavaScript, CSS, images, fonts, etc.).

 ### Live reload

-Webpack brings support for live reload, which means you don't need to regenerate the assets file for each change neither reload the page manually.
-Changes are applied automatically in the web page.
-Just set the `use_webpack_dev_server` setting to `true` in `app/config/config.yml` and run `yarn watch` and you're good to go.
+Webpack's live reload feature eliminates the need to manually regenerate asset files or refresh the page after making changes.
+The changes appear automatically in the web page.
+To enable this feature:

+1. Set `use_webpack_dev_server` to `true` in `app/config/config.yml`
+2. Run `yarn watch`

-Don't forget to put back `use_webpack_dev_server` to `false` when not using the live reload feature.
+Important: Set `use_webpack_dev_server` back to `false` when you finish using the live reload feature.

 ### Production builds

-When you want to commit your changes, build them in production environment by using `yarn build:prod`.
-This will build all the assets needed for wallabag.
-To test that it properly works, you'll need to have a server in production mode, for instance with `bin/console server:run --env=prod`.
+Before committing changes, build the assets for production by running `yarn build:prod`.
+This command builds all necessary assets for wallabag.
+To verify the build works correctly, start a server in production mode using `bin/console server:run --env=prod`.

-Don't forget to generate production builds before committing !
+Remember: Always generate production builds before committing changes!

 ## Code style

-Code style is checked by two tools : stylelint for (S)CSS and eslint for JS.
-ESlint config is based on the Airbnb base preset.
+Two tools check code style:
+- stylelint for (S)CSS
+- eslint for JavaScript (using the Airbnb base preset configuration)